 When selecting or editing an image Source property containing a very long string, Google Chrome may freeze.
 This is a known issue with the Google Chrome browser and is being investigated by the Chromium team.
 To avoid the situation, upload the image into Dundas BI (Ticket 60230).

-When using the Chrome browser and holding the Shift key prior to dragging elements will not work (Ticket 71320).
+Using the Chrome browser, holding the Shift key prior to dragging elements will not work (Ticket 71320).
 This is a known issue with the Google Chrome browser.

 |Firefox||When viewing a scaled dashboard in Firefox and clicking a drop down list, the drop down menu may be incorrectly positioned.
 This is due to a Firefox bug (Ticket 50600).|

 |Edge/Internet Explorer||Table visualizations displaying many tens of thousands of rows or more may not scroll to the correct position.|

 |logon||If you have multiple instances of Dundas BI running on the same server, and the paths to these instances differ only by the port number, users will be logged out automatically when they navigate from one instance to another instance and log on.
 Returning to the previous instance requires the user to log on again.||41499|

 |logon, Windows Authentication||Regarding Windows Login/Authentication, note that Dundas BI does not support domains from separate forests for the purposes of logging on.
 In other words, the Dundas BI application pool user and any Windows accounts used to log on to Dundas BI must be from domains in the same forest.||51121|

 |user interface||If your web browser has a plugin installed that adds a toolbar or occupies a portion of the browser real estate, this will affect the coordinate system of Dundas BI, resulting in various UI issues.||N/A|

 |data connectors||Discovery of scalar-valued functions and other non table-valued functions is not supported.||40665|